 Make sure you take a step back and look at what you have out.
 If it doesn’t serve a purpose, try to find it a different location in your home.

 2. Create Counter Space

 When we first moved into our borderline tiny home, I had an L-shape counter.
-There was no dishwasher and basically no prep space.
+There was no dishwasher and no prep space.

 It didn’t take long for us to figure out how to install a dishwasher on the wall opposite of our sink.
-You can also purchase a portable dishwasher which will roll across your kitchen.
+You can also purchase a portable dishwasher that will roll across your kitchen.